Easter Egg Crochet Pattern

 You’ll use mostly your main color plus a couple tiny accents, so it’s a small-scraps kind of project.

-• Stuffing (fiberfill): You don’t need a ton, but do stuff as you go so you can shape the egg nicely before the opening gets small.
+• Stuffing (fiberfill): You don’t need a ton, but stuff as you go so you can shape the egg nicely before the opening gets small.

-• Also needed: yarn needle, scissors, Optional stitch markers
+• Also needed: yarn needle, scissors, optional stitch markers

 Quick Details